Mauro Scocco: Ratata

-Mauro Scocco was also a lead singer of the four-piece band Swedish band Ratata formed in 1980 made up of Scocco and Heinz Liljedahl, Anders Skog, Johan Kling.
+Mauro Scocco was also a lead singer of the four-piece Swedish band Ratata, formed in 1980, which also included Heinz Liljedahl, Anders Skog, and Johan Kling.
 Their debut single was "För varje dag" in 1981 followed by "Ögon av is".
 Both appeared in their self-titled 1982 debut album Ratata.
 Immediately after release of Jackie, their second album, including the title track as single, Ratata disbanded in 1982 after just three years of activity.

 But Scocco continued to use the name as a duo when he was joined by Johan Ekelund.
 For studio and live gigs, the duo relied on musicians to aid in the shows.
 The duo continued to have a great number of hit singles and released many more charting albums.
 The duo had a brief comeback in 2002.

 Personal life

 Mauro Scocco's brother Sandro Scocco is a well-known Swedish economist.